p-argento/uni/SVM (StatQuest).md

 $a,b$ are two different observations in the dataset
 $r$ determines the coefficient of the polynomial
 $d$ sets the degree of the polynomial
+$\Rightarrow r,d$ are determined using cross-validation

+The Polynomial Kernel computes relationship between pair of observations.